Raise Up Justice

 We need a State Emergency Response!

-The governor has the power to declare an emergency.
-The governor also has the constitutional authority to issue lawful Executive Orders and to call the legislature back into session!
+We have been calling on the governor to declare an emergency, issue Executive Orders and call the legislature back into session since June!

 In his Oath of Affirmation of Office the governor solemnly swore to faithfully execute his office and would therein “do equal right and justice to all persons”, according to law to the best of [his] judgment and ability.
 Every executive (mayors, etc) in the state of Vermont have taken the same Oath of Affirmation.
 Our state legislature took an oath that they will not consent to any act or thing whatever, that lessens or abridge Vermonters’ rights and privileges, as declared by the Constitution; “but will, in all things, conduct [themselves] as a faithful, honest Representative and guardian of the people according to the best of [their] judgment and ability.”